gares/syncmaildir/README.md

 client is our laptop.

-The directory `~/.smd/` contains the configuration file(s), some `fifo` needed to short-circuit the softwares running on the client and on the server, and a cache file (called db-file from now on) that represents the status of the mailbox last time we successfully pushed.
+The directory `~/.smd/` contains the configuration file(s), some `fifo` needed to short-circuit the software running on the client and on the server, and a cache file (called db-file from now on) that represents the status of the mailbox last time we successfully pushed.
 The configuration file is needed only on the client host (the one that will run `smd-pull` and `smd-push`).